See physics differently

 The Eurekas is an annual physics competition for students aged 11-16 in the United Kingdom and Ireland.
 It is part of the Limit Less campaign, which has been conceived by the Institute of Physics to broaden and diversify the range of people doing physics after age 16.

-This year, we challenge entrants to answer the question: How does physics power your passion?
+This year, we challenge entrants to answer the question: Can physics help us solve mysteries?